xinjuehu/xinjuehu.github.io/README.md

-## Xinjue Hu
+# Xinjue Hu
+### Ph.D.
+Student
+### School of Information and Communication Engineering
+### Beijing University of Posts and Telecommunications

-Ph.D. student in the second year (five-year program).
-Looking for the chance to exchange and communication.
+Ph.D. student of BUPT in the second year (five-year program).
+I'm Looking for the chance to exchange and communication.

 ### Markdown